yipmunallen/fourth-milestone-project/README.md

 #### Site Owner Goals
 As a site owner I want to be able to:

-1. Create a visually appealing site with a strong brand identity.
+1. Create a visually appealing site with a strong brand identity
 1. Add products on the website so I can add new items to my stores
 1. Edit existing products in my store so I can change product prices, descriptions, iamges and other product information.
 1. Delete products on the website so I can remove items from my store